mkm17/SharePoint/docs/The_Language_Tool.md

 ```

-## PWA App
+## The PWA app

-To aid in my language learning journey, I decided to create a simple flashcards app that I could access easily from my phone.
-I used a service worker script and PWA solution, which allowed me to create a convenient shortcut on my phone's home screen.
+As an additional aid in my language learning journey, I decided to create a simple flashcard app I could access easily on my phone.
+I used a service worker script and the PWA solution, which allowed me to create a convenient shortcut on the mobile home screen.
 The article [Progressive WebApp in SharePoint - the supported way](http://www.msclouddeveloper.com/progressive-webapp-in-sharepoint/) was very helpful in this regard.
-For full extension code, please see the [GitHub repository](https://github.com/mkm17/pwa-extension).
+For the full extension code, please see the [GitHub repository](https://github.com/mkm17/pwa-extension).

 **manifest.webmanifest file**
 ``` javascript